chasmack/hummaps/README.md

 special meaning.
 Fortunately most of these special characters either do not appear in the descriptions or are so common ("." and "+") that including them in a search is not useful.

+#### In the Logs

+User queries are recorded in the Hummaps server logs.

 #### Support